-NCFP Learning and Action Networks are designed as an ongoing cohort dedicated to deep shared learning about a specific concept in family philanthropy, with an expectation of a commitment to defined action(s) after the completion of the program.
+NCFP Learning and Action Cohorts are ongoing peer cohorts dedicated to deep and shared learning about a specific concept in family philanthropy, with an expectation of a commitment to defined action(s) after the completion of the program.
 Each cohort collectively works through a curriculum with discrete learnings carried out by multiple peer learning events led by experts in the field.
-Learning and Action Networks provide a connected and dedicated peer community while challenging funders to think differently and commit to learning and real action.
+Learning and Action Cohorts provide a connected and dedicated peer community while challenging funders to think differently and commit to learning and real action.

-Interested in learning more about Learning and Action Networks?
+Interested in learning more about Learning and Action Cohorts?
 Complete this interest form.

 Funded with generous support from the Ford Foundation, the Surdna Foundation, and the Max M. and Marjorie S. Fisher Foundation

 Curriculum design and facilitation by Bari Katz and Edgar Villanueva

 Trust-Based Family Philanthropy Learning and Action Lab